ewaldc/My-Book-Live/debian/debian 8 (Jessie)/README.md

 Hece, to allow for proper boot, we must provide at least 3 files on one (or two) media that U-boot supports
 - /boot/apollo3g.dtb (the kernel device tree in compile/binary format) (copied from /boot/apollo3g_duo.dtb for MBL duo)
 - /boot/uImage (the kernel)
-- /boot/boot.scr (the U-Boot command file that tells U-Boot where to find and how to start the kernel and OS)
+- /boot/boot.scr (the U-Boot command file that tells U-Boot where to find and how to start the kernel/OS)

 The MBL version of U-Boot supports booting off:
 - ext2 file system on disk